Do you need to know how to prevent certain posts and pages from showing in areas of your site like your sitemap?

 (Settings – Reveal IDs)

-99 Robots Show IDs is another plugin that displays your pages, posts, links, media, categories, users and tags in the Posts and Pages admin tables.
+99 Robots Show IDs is a free WordPress plugin that lets users see their pages, posts, links, media, categories, tags and users in the Posts and Pages admin tables.
 It’s also a very lightweight plugin that supports custom post types and taxonomies.

-Learn more about the plugin here: 99 Robots Show IDs – WordPress Plugin
+Download the plugin here: 99 Robots Show IDs

-ID Arrays not only adds a column of IDs to your Table of Posts/Pages, it also provides a function that lets you copy a list of selected Page/Post IDs to your clipboard.
+This plugin not only adds a column of IDs to your Table of Posts/Pages, it also provides a very useful function that lets you copy a list of selected Post/Page IDs to your clipboard.

-(ID Arrays lets you select and copy a list of Post/Page IDs to your clipboard)
+(ID Arrays allows you to select and copy a list of Page/Post IDs to your clipboard)

-This can be very useful if, for example, you are working with a long list of posts where many IDs are required and the process of finding each ID would be time-consuming.
+This can be very useful if, for example, you are working with a long list of pages with many IDs required and finding IDs one by one would be time-consuming.

-Did you enjoy this post?
-If so, please consider using the share buttons below and share this tutorial with other WordPress users.
+Did you enjoy this tutorial?
+If so, please use the social links below to share this post with anyone who can benefit from learning about WordPress.